Morph Bags is not a typical company. We exist to turn waste into opportunity.

 Idea Triage

-Idea Triage is a tool I created that allows workshop participants to put forth topics they might like to explore in the program.
+Idea Triage is a tool that gives workshop participants the opportunity to out forth topics they’d like to explore in the program.
 Once everyone has had a chance to share, they work together to create clusters which are then named.
-Next, individuals get to opt-in to whatever cluster they prefer. this gives them the chance to collaborate with others on a topic of mutual interest, rather than being assigned to a group and then trying to find something to work on with potentially divergent interests.
+Individuals then opt-in to whatever cluster they prefer.
+This gives them the chance to collaborate with others on a topic of mutual interest, rather than being assigned to a group and then having to decide on a topic within the group.

 The templates is shared on the Doughnut Economics Action Lab (DEAL) site, so you can check it out and download a copy for your own use there.
 View the tool at doughnuteconomics.org